 - Ripe jackfruit is only suitable for use in sweet dishes.

 Scroll down to find out more about how to cook with jackfruit and to see two of our favourite jackfruit recipes, including a delicious Barbecue Pulled Jackfruit Sandwich from the brilliant Vegan On The Go cookbook.

 What is jackfruit?

 Jackfruit is a tree-borne fruit native to India and Bangladesh and also found in Southeast Asia, Brazil and Africa.
 Depending on its ripeness, this versatile fruit can be used for both sweet and savoury dishes, with younger Jackfruit lending itself particularly well to meat imitation thanks to its stringy texture and more neutral flavour that works particularly well with meat sauces.
 The riper fruit acquires a pineapple-like taste and is perfect for desserts.
-While it has long been a staple ingredient in Southeast Asian cuisine and many other sub-tropical diets, jackfruit is relativiely new addition to the UK and is gaining popularity as a healthy and vegan-friendly meat substitute.
+While it has long been a staple ingredient in Southeast Asian cuisine and many other sub-tropical diets, Jackfruit is a relativiely new addition to the UK and is gaining popularity as a vegan-friendly meat substitute.

 Where can you buy jackfruit in the UK?

 Jackfruit is becoming increasingly accessible in the UK with the likes of Sainsbury’s and Waitrose both stocking ready-made pulled jackfruit in barbecue sauce.
 It's also easier than ever before to get your hands on tinned jackfruit, which works perfectly with most recipes, with the likes of Biona and Essential Trading selling young jackfruit, canned in either brine or water, online.
 If you have a local organic store or health food shop, there’s a good chance you’ll find tins of jackfruit stocked there.
 Asian supermarkets are another great place to look and may even sell fresh jackfruit too.

 How do you prepare jackfruit for use in “pulled pork” recipes?